Search for No-Cost COVID-19 Testing HERE!

-IMPORTANT: If you are at high risk of getting very sick from COVID-19 and test positive, contact your health care provider for treatment options that may be available to you, such as antivirals or monoclonal antibody therapy.
+IMPORTANT: If you are at high risk of getting very sick from COVID-19 and test positive, contact your health care provider for treatment options that may be available to you.
 Treatment must be started early to work, so don’t delay, even if your symptoms are mild!

 If you don’t have a health care provider, you can call 888-TREAT-NY (888-873-2869) or submit an online form to be evaluated for treatment.
 All New Yorkers are eligible regardless of income or health insurance coverage.
 Learn more here.

 Anyone can get tested for COVID-19.
 Find a test site near you with this online search tool, call your primary care physician, or use one of the following:

 If you test positive for COVID-19, immediately isolate and notify close contacts and your worksite/school, and learn more about what you need to do here.
 If you tested positive on an at-home test, please submit your results HERE.